aaudevart/udacity_deep-learning/README.md

 # Udacity Nanodegree Foundation Program

+According to Udacity, a Nanodegree is a project and skills-based educational credential program.
+You enroll, you learn a suite of skills, you successfully complete a certain amount of projects that demonstrate your mastery of these skills, and you receive a credential affirming your mastery of these skills.

+At this repo, I have organized my class materials and my projects in Deep Learning Nanodegree.

 This is the repository of all the projects I will carry out during [Udacity Deep Learning Nanodegree Foundation Program]("https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101")